ramblingsofadev/docs/http-requests.md

 <h2 id="bodies">Bodies</h2>

 HTTP bodies contain data associated with the HTTP message, and are optional.
-They're represented by `Aphiria\Net\Http\IBody`.
-They provide a few methods to read and write their contents to streams and to strings:
+They're represented by `Aphiria\Net\Http\IBody`, and provide a few methods to read and write their contents to streams and to strings:

 ```php
 use Aphiria\IO\Streams\Stream;